 The new study, by a Washington, D.C., coalition of groups advocating for city planning solutions, is likely to be cited in ongoing debates over growth strategies.
 Though the area’s recession recovery continues to sputter, local efforts to influence policies guiding development are surging.

-For example:• Denny Jackman, stunned at Modesto leaders rejecting Wood Colony pleas to leave alone that longtime farming enclave, intends shortly to begin gathering signatures for an urban limits ballot initiative that would wrest some growth decisions from the City Council and give them to voters.
+• Denny Jackman, stunned at Modesto leaders rejecting Wood Colony pleas to leave alone that longtime farming enclave, intends shortly to begin gathering signatures for an urban limits ballot initiative that would wrest some growth decisions from the City Council and give them to voters.
 If successful, the issue could go to a citywide vote next year, possibly sooner.

 • Responding to information requests swirling around the Wood Colony issue and others, a growth-regulating agency quietly has begun publishing comprehensive histories showing sphere of influence changes, or growth intentions, for each of the county’s nine cities over the past three decades.
 A Modesto Bee review found that Newman plans to more than double in land size in the next 20 years, and Oakdale and Waterford growth areas are nearly as big as current city limits.

 • That agency – the Stanislaus Local Agency Formation Commission – added to the same report extensive information on soil quality in each city’s future growth area.
 A review by The Bee found that 62 percent of the earth in those spheres of influence is considered superior farmland.